 The Board of Directors is responsible for the other information.
-The other information comprises the information included on pages 38 to 41, but does not include the financial statements and the performance information, and our auditor's report thereon.
+The other information comprises the information included in the Directors' Declaration on Pages 1 to 2 and pages 38 to 41 but does not include the financial statements and the performance information, and our auditor's report thereon.